anubhutivyas/RL/docs/guides/training-algorithms/dpo.md

     }
 ```

-We also provide a [DPODataset](../../../nemo_rl/data/hf_datasets/dpo.py) class that is compatible with jsonl-formatted preference datsets.
+We also provide a [DPODataset](../../../nemo_rl/data/hf_datasets/dpo.py) class that is compatible with jsonl-formatted preference datasets.
 This class assumes train and validation datasets have been split and processed into the expected format offline.
 The jsonl files should consist of examples with `prompt`, `chosen_response`, and `rejected_response` keys.

 ## Adding Custom DPO Datasets